christine-gk416/horror-house-reviews/README.md

 + [Trello](https://trello.com/) was used to plan user stories and scope out features.
 + [Gimp](https://www.gimp.org/) was used to edit image dimensions and crop images.
 + [TinyJPG](https://tinypng.com/) used to minify image file sizes.
-+ [Responsive Design Checker](https://responsivedesignchecker.com/) used to check the site design and responsiveness on different devices.
++ [Responsive Design Checker](https://responsivedesignchecker.com/) was used to check the site design and responsiveness on different devices.
++ [Lambda Test](https://www.lambdatest.com/) was used to check the site on different browsers and operating systems.

 ***